ManaswiniMaddirala/DeDuplication/README.md

 ## **ABOUT ME**

-I am a final-year Computer Science (Artificial Intelligence) student with a strong interest in building intelligent systems and scalable applications.
+I am a Computer Science (Artificial Intelligence) student with a strong interest in building intelligent systems and scalable applications.
 This project highlights my ability to design backend systems, implement efficient algorithms, and solve real-world data challenges.

 I welcome feedback and collaboration opportunities.